hyperledger/indy-hipe/text/0155-rich-schema-mapping/README.md

 ### Intro to Mappings
 Mappings are written to the ledger so they can be shared by multiple credential definitions.
-A Credential Definition can reference a single Mapping only.
+A Credential Definition may only reference a single Mapping.

 One or more Mappings can be referenced by a Presentation Definition.
 The mappings serve as a vital part of the verification process.
 The